Sarah Moss

 In lieu of flowers, please consider a donation in her name to the Neenah Animal Shelter.

-A memorial service will be held at Saint Margaret Mary Church, 620 Division St, Neenah, WI 54956, on Saturday, February 28th at 11am.
+A Mass of Christian Burial will be held at Saint Margaret Mary Church, 620 Division St, Neenah, WI 54956, on Saturday, February 28th at 11am.
 Visitation will begin at 9 am.
 In memory of Sarah’s vibrant spirit, guests are encouraged to dress in bold colors.

 Events